 And most home tech gadgets today can shoot video in glorious HD.

-A short HD video clip can easily grow larger than 1 gigabyte.
+A short 4K video clip can easily grow larger than 1 gigabyte.

 Whenever I shoot some video, I usually shoot several clips ranging from one to three minutes each.

 - My father tells a story from the old days

 - A family event requires a little documenting

 A sub-terabyte external hard drive just isn’t going to cut it for long.